aws-samples/aws-modernization-workshop-base/README.md

 ## Types of Events

 Identifying whether your workshop will be a self-paced workshop or an AWS-hosted event will be crucial in your planning as well.
-If it’s a self-paced workshop, then having highly contextualized sections will be very important as there won’t be anyone there to answer questions.
+If it's a self-paced workshop, then having highly contextualized sections will be very important as there won't be anyone there to answer questions.

 Making sure that the workshop itself has all relevant information or that clear references have been outlined for any documentation that will be needed to successfully complete the workshop is crucial to the workshop's overall success.

 ## Build

 In this section, you will be setting up your workflow, editing and building, testing your environments, and publishing the workshop if everything is prescriptive enough.
 Follow along to learn how to complete all of these tasks.

 ## Viewing the Workshop Locally